ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 • Exercise such as treadmill, or walking are permitted in the first post-surgery week.

-• Jogging or weightlifting should be avoided for 3 to 4 weeks.
+• Jogging or weightlifting should be avoided for 3-4 weeks.

 • Attending hospital ophthalmologist appointments to monitor symptoms and evaluate treatment outcomes.